Dropout in Training Neural Networks: Flatness of Solution and Noise Structure: Inverse variance-flatness relation

-We use the principle component analysis (PCA) to study the weight variations when the accuracy is nearly $100\%$.
-The FNNs are trained on MNIST with the first 10000 examples as the training set for computational efficiency.
+We use the principal component analysis (PCA) to study the weight variations when the accuracy is nearly $100\%$.
+For FNNs, networks are trained on MNIST with the first 10000 examples as the training set for computational efficiency.
+For ResNets, networks are trained on CIFAR-100 with 50000 examples as the training set.
+For the transformer structure, the network is trained by Multi30k \citep{vaswani2017attention}.
 The networks are trained with full batch for different learning rates and dropout rates under the same random seed (that is, with the same initialization parameters).
-After the loss is small enough, we sample the parameters or gradients of parameters $N$ times ($N=3000$ in this experiment) and use the method introduced in Sec. \ref{sec:randomness} to construct covariance matrix $\Sigma$ by the weights $S_{para}$ or gradients $S_{grad}$ between two hidden layers.
-The PCA was done for the covariance matrix $\Sigma$.
+When the loss is small enough, we sample the parameters or gradients of parameters $N$ times ($N=3000$ in this experiment) and use the method introduced in Section \ref{sec:randomness} to construct covariance matrix $\Sigma$ by the weights $S_{para}$ or gradients $S_{grad}$ of specific network parameters mentioned in Section \ref{sec:setup}.
+The PCA is done for the covariance matrix $\Sigma$.
 We then compute the interval flatness of the loss function landscape at eigen-directions, i.e., $\{F_{\vv_{i}(\Sigma)}\}_{i=1}^N$.
 Note that the PCA spectrum $\{\lambda_{i}(\Sigma)\}_{i=1}^N$ indicate the variance of weights $S_{para}$ or gradients $S_{grad}$ at corresponding eigen-directions.